 Pastoral Counselling – Have one-time conversations on any matter with a chaplain

-Personal Counselling – Through the Congregational Assistance Plan for Students, there is no-cost counselling available from a qualified, Master’s degree level Christian Counsellor.
+Personal Counselling – Through the Counselling Assistance Plan for Students, there is no-cost counselling available from a qualified, Master’s degree level Christian Counsellor.
 Students may choose whether to meet on-campus or at the office of the counsellor.
 CAPS is an anonymous, confidential, professional service offered through the Shalem Network.

 Vocational Counselling – Guidance with questions about vocation, life future, career testing, choosing a major, etc. through Redeemer’s Centre for Experiential Learning and Careers.